We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 You may have noticed microfiber cloths popping up in your social media feed or squeezing their way in between cleaning products on the store shelves recently.
 These little rectangular rags are marketed as the most cost-efficient, eco-friendly, and non-toxic solution for cleaning any part of your household.

-The two biggest players in high-quality microfiber products are E-Cloth and Norwex.
+The two most prominent players in high-quality microfiber products are E-Cloth and Norwex.
 Both companies offer rags, mops, dusters, and towels that harness the natural powers of microfiber to help keep your home safe and tidy.
 If you’re in the market for new microfibers cleaning products but aren’t sure which brand to buy, you’ve come to the right place.

 In this article, I provide an in-depth comparison of E-Cloth vs. Norwex and break down their differences, similarities, pros, and cons so you can determine which brand is best for your household.